lmx990108/FELEMN/README.md

 *  Create the unlearning and testing requests.
 * Call the S-FELEMN_delta(softvoting) and the baselines OBO(softvoting), S-FELEMN(softvoting) as shown in main_softvoting.py.

-* The methods GreedyMax and GreedyMin directly call GreedyMax.py and GreedyMin.py.